cloudpilot-emu/cloudpilot-emu/README.md

     $ make bin
 ```

 and you will up with a `src/cloudpilot` binary.
-The binary takes a ROM file or
-session image as an argument.
-There is a rudemtary readline CLI with tab
-completion that allows you to save session images and reset the virtual device.

 # Credits